Challenges and Opportunity in the Amazon Forest with Dr. Carlos Nobre

 About Dr. Carlos Nobre

 Carlos Nobre, Earth System scientist, currently a senior researcher at the University of Sao Paulo’s Institute of Advanced Studies.
-I obtained by PhD in Meteorology at MIT in January 1983.
-I developed most of my professional career at Brazil’s National Institute of Space Research (INPE).
-I was one of creators of INPE’s Center for Weather Prediction and Climate Studies (CPTEC) and its director for 12 years (1991-203); I was the creator of INPE’s Center for Earth System Science and also the creator of Brazil’s National Center for Monitoring and Early Warning of Natural Disasters (CEMADEN).
-I was Program Scientist for the Large-Scale Biosphere Atmosphere Experiment in Amazonia (LBA Experiment-1996-2004).
-I am co-president of the Science Panel for the Amazon (www.theamazonwewant.org).
-I am foreign member of the National Academy of Sciences, member of the World Academy of Science and the Brazilian Academy of Science.
-I was National Secretary of R&D of Brazil’s Ministry of Science, Technology and Innovation and President of Brazil’s Post-Graduate Education Agency (CAPES).
+He obtained a PhD in Meteorology at MIT in January 1983.
+He has developed most of his professional career at Brazil’s National Institute of Space Research (INPE).
+Carlos was one of creators of INPE’s Center for Weather Prediction and Climate Studies (CPTEC) and its director for 12 years (1991-2003); He was the creator of INPE’s Center for Earth System Science and also the creator of Brazil’s National Center for Monitoring and Early Warning of Natural Disasters (CEMADEN).
+Additionally, Dr. Nobre was a Program Scientist for the Large-Scale Biosphere Atmosphere Experiment in Amazonia (LBA Experiment 1996-2004).
+He is co-president of the Science Panel for the Amazon (www.theamazonwewant.org).
+A foreign member of the National Academy of Sciences, member of the World Academy of Science and the Brazilian Academy of Science.
+He was National Secretary of R&D of Brazil’s Ministry of Science, Technology and Innovation and President of Brazil’s Post-Graduate Education Agency (CAPES).